takahiroaoki/learning-k8s/README.md

 ```

 ## How to use
-(Now editing)
 ```
 $ minikube start
+$ kubectl apply -f nginx/nginx.yml

-$ After the following, you can access http://localhost:8080
+# After the following, you can access http://localhost:8080
 $ kubectl port-forward service/${service name} 8080:${load balancer's port}
 ```